Rajaa786/.NET-License-Server/README.md

 - **Robust Session Management:** Provides real-time tracking of active and inactive license sessions with a thread-safe state manager.
 - **Automated Database Schema Management:** Leverages Entity Framework Core Migrations to automatically create and update the database schema on startup.
 - **RESTful API for Control:** Exposes a clear set of HTTP endpoints for all license, session, and database provisioning operations.

+## Architectural Philosophy & Design Principles

+The system architecture is guided by three fundamental principles that directly address the challenges of enterprise software deployment and management in diverse network environments.

+### Principle of Self-Containment (The "Appliance" Model)

+**Why?** To eliminate external dependencies and simplify deployment for non-technical users.
+Traditional database-dependent applications require separate database server installation, configuration, and ongoing maintenance by skilled administrators.

+**How?** By integrating an embedded database using **`MysticMind.PostgresEmbed`**.
+This removes the need for a separate database administrator.
+The `EmbeddedPostgresManager.cs` automatically downloads PostgreSQL binaries (version **17.4.0**) and manages the complete database lifecycle in the `pgdata` directory.
+The server handles binary acquisition, configuration file generation, process lifecycle management, and network access control modifications—all transparently to the end user.

+### Principle of Zero-Configuration Networking

+**Why?** To ensure client applications can find and connect to the server on a LAN without manual IP address configuration, DNS setup, or network topology knowledge.
+This eliminates a major deployment friction point in enterprise environments.

+**How?** Through a dual-protocol discovery mechanism that provides redundancy and cross-platform compatibility:

+1. **mDNS (Bonjour):** The `MdnsAdvertiser.cs` broadcasts standard service types (`_license-server._tcp.local`, `_postgresql._tcp.local`) using the `Makaretu.Dns` library for seamless cross-platform discovery.
+2. **UDP Broadcast:** The `UdpDiscoveryService.cs` provides a fallback mechanism, listening on port **41234** for a specific query string (`DISCOVER_LICENSE_SERVER`) and responding with JSON-formatted service information.

+### Principle of Secure by Default & Defense-in-Depth

+**Why?** To ensure license integrity and make the license non-transferable between machines, preventing software piracy and unauthorized usage while maintaining user convenience.

+**How?** This is achieved through three complementary layers of security:

+1. **Device Fingerprinting:** The `LicenseHelper.cs` generates a unique fingerprint from multiple system identifiers (machine name, user SID on Windows, UID on macOS, SMBIOS UUID), cryptographically tying the license to specific hardware.
+2. **Robust Encryption:** The `EncryptionUtility.cs` uses this fingerprint to derive a key for **AES-256 (CBC mode, PKCS7 padding)** encryption.
+The key is derived using `Rfc2898DeriveBytes` (PBKDF2) with **100,000 iterations** and a hardcoded salt, providing resistance against rainbow table and brute-force attacks.
+3. **Request Middleware:** The `LicenseExpiryMiddleware.cs` acts as a gatekeeper for all API requests, validating the server's own license validity, expiry status, and detecting potential clock tampering _before_ processing any client requests.

 ## System Architecture